ptk-trindade/grafos-permute/README.md

 This code does not use any additional library and it's all written in Go

-## ☕ Executing the program
+## ☕ Using the program

+### Creating the graph to be used

-The graph to be analyzed shoud be in a txt file in the following format:
+The graph to be analyzed shoud be in a txt file (the filename is up to you) in the following format:

 ```
 4